 How do I find accommodation?

-If you want to stay at the fine and luxurious lodge The Majestic Yosemite Hotel in Yosemite Valley, it is recommended that you book a year in advance for the summer months.
-Does that sound crazy?
-It is!
-There are also 12 campsites inside the park, but even these are fully booked well in advance.
-If all the accommodation in the park is full, there are motels and lodges basically all the way from Yosemite Valley to Mariposa/Oakhurst, so if you're out at the last second, you can always check into a cheap motel in Mariposa - it's only a hour from Yosemite Valley.
+If you want to stay at the fine and luxurious lodge The Majestic Yosemite Hotel in Yosemite Valley, it is recommended that you book a room a year in advance for the summer months.
+There are also campgrounds inside the park, but they also get booked up well in advance.
+If all the accommodations in the park are full, there are motels and lodges practically all the way from Yosemite Valley to Mariposa/Oakhurst, so if you are out at the last minute you can always check into a cheap motel in Mariposa โ it is only an hour from Yosemite Valley.

 Is there anything fun for kids?